 "Audit-related fees" consist of fees billed for services rendered that are reasonably related to the audit of the Company's consolidated financial statements and are not included in "audit fees."
-These services include audits of the Company's retirement plan and consultations regarding financial accounting and reporting standards.
+These services include audits of the Company's retirement plan.